ChojoGebutsu/PostgreSQL_Data_Warehouse_Project/docs/naming_conventions.md

 # Data Warehouse Naming Conventions

 This document outlines the naming conventions for schemas, tables, views, columns, and other objects in the Data Warehouse, ensuring clarity and consistency for all stakeholders.
-Adhering to these conventions ensures consistency, clarity, and maintainability across the Data Warehouse.
 ---

 ## Table of Contents